 Learn how to make this classic fresh basil pesto with just 5 simple ingredients!
 Made with fresh basil, garlic, pine nuts, Parmesan, and olive oil, this pesto is bursting with vibrant, natural flavors.
-It’s quick, easy to make, and the perfect replacement for store-bought versions—free of preservatives and additives, and packed with freshness you can taste in every bite!
+It’s quick, easy to make, and the perfect replacement for store-bought versions and packed with freshness you can taste in every bite!

 We love tossing pesto with pasta (cheese tortellini is our favorite) or drizzling it over this best baked chicken breast and veggies for a complete meal in under 20 minutes.
 It’s a lifesaver on busy weeknights when you need something quick and full of flavor.

-The freshness of the ingredients makes this basil pesto recipe so much more flavorful than anything you’ll find at the grocery store—trust me!
+The freshness of the ingredients makes this basil pesto recipe so much more flavorful than anything you’ll find at the grocery store!
 Everything tastes better homemade, just like my favorite kitchen staples: Tomato Sauce Recipe and 1-Minute Mayonnaise.

 Ingredients to Make Basil Pesto Recipe